Article Overview: Historic Sites In Ohio

 1. Dayton Aviation Heritage National Historical Park

 Growing up you were probably taught that “two wrongs don’t make a right.”
-As I’m an avid history buff, what I learned is that “two Wrights make one fabulous airplane.”
+But did you know that “two Wrights could make one fabulous airplane?”

 All joking aside, on a cold, windy morning on December 17, 1903, history was made.
 It was at the sandy dunes of Kitty Hawk, North Carolina, that two Ohio brothers changed the world.